 According to Naturopathic Doctor Garrett Smith, “The calcium-to-potassium ratio in hair mineral analysis shows us how well your own (or supplemented) thyroid hormones are able to function.
 A high ratio = lower function.
 Low potassium levels would drive this ratio higher, worsening thyroid-type symptoms.
 One might also say that really high potassium would make the thyroid hormones work even better (possibly to excess)…this could be seen as a bad thing in the case of vegans or fruitarians…excessive potassium intake would make one overly skinny if it accelerates their own thyroid hormones’ function too much (combined with the muscular atrophy from lack of dietary protein).”

-If you’re curious if your vitamin D supplementation has your thyroid function in hot water, you may want to consider getting a hair analysis, to see how your calcium and potassium levels are affected.
+If you’re curious if your vitamin D supplementation has your thyroid function in hot water, you’ll want to read this and consider getting a hair analysis, to see how your calcium and potassium levels are affected.

 It’s not a life sentence, it’s your habits